jakariamd/IoT-Inspector/Updates.md

         Comment: IoT Inspector collects all features but the epoch time

     2. s1_decode_idle.py
-        description: decode pcap files to burst based on given threshold. (decode only pcap files for idle devices)
+        description: decode pcap files to burst based on given threshold(=1s). (decode only pcap files for idle devices).
+It basically split a pcap file to small txt files, each txt file is a burst, list the packets of the burst.
+This burst of packets will be transformed into feature in s2.
         Input: Pcap files
         Output: list of burst based on given threshold.
         Sample output: